DHua5922/SSO-Users-Admin-Panel-Frontend/README.md

 1. Add the production backend URL to Vercel as `VITE_BACKEND_BASE_URL`.
 2. Make sure the backend allows the Vercel frontend origin.
-3. Make sure production cookies use the correct CORS, `SameSite`, and `Secure` settings.
+3. Make sure the backend CORS policy and production cookie attributes, including `SameSite` and `Secure`, support the deployed frontend.
-4. Run `pnpm quality:check`, `pnpm build`, and `pnpm check:bundle`.

-GitHub Actions enforces the same quality and production bundle checks on repository pushes.